 After we review your paperwork, we will email you a link to schedule your 1-hour intake appointment.
 We will send email to confirm your visit at the Burnett Adult Life Center in Bothell.

-During your intake visit, you will meet with our behavior analyst.
+During your new patient visit, you will meet with our behavior analyst.
 We will tell you about the program and address goals and strategies.
 If the program is a good fit for you, we will recommend interventions.

 We will place you on our waiting list.
 When a space opens, we will contact you to start the 12-week program.
 Because of high demand, you may have to wait a few months to start.

 The rate for private pay sessions is $85 per hour.
 Most often, caregivers attend 1 hour each week for 12 weeks.
 The frequency and duration may vary, based on your needs and goals.

 - Credit card